c-Theorem and improvement in non-compact conformal field theories: Hartman-Mathys three-point function sum rules

 but when the assumption $\Theta_{\mathrm{IR}} = \Theta_{\mathrm{UV}} = 0$ is dropped to incorporate the effect of the improvement of the energy-momentum tensor, their equivalence may not hold due to the IR as well as UV divergence and the surface terms of the integration by part.

 We, however, find the particular expression \eqref{Hsum} is interesting.
-We now show that it is independent of the improvement term as long as the IR theory is gapped (i.e. $c_{\mathrm{IR}} = 0$), and the UV divergence is mild enough.
+We now show that it is independent of the improvement term as long as the IR theory is gapped (i.e. $c_{\mathrm{IR}} = 0$), and the UV divergence is mild enough.\footnote{One may be able to replace the condition that the IR theory is gapped by the condition that the IR theory is a {\it compact} CFT.
+The explicit demonstration of this by fine-tuning the potential $V(X)$ to reach a non-trivial Landau-Ginzburg fixed point is challenging though.}

 Here we provide formal proof that it is independent of the improvement term.
 Consder the energy-momentum tensor with improvement term; $T^{(\beta)}_{\mu\nu} = T_{\mu\nu}^{(0)} + \beta(\partial_\mu \partial_\nu - g_{\mu\nu} \partial_\rho \partial^\rho)O$.
 Let us decompose the three-point functions we are interested in as